Fastlane (2015): Reception

 Fastlane received mixed reviews, with much of the criticism directed at most of the matches not having decisive finishes.
 Matthew Asher of Slam!
 Wrestling gave the event a rating of 3/5, writing that "questionable match endings and fan reaction may hurt [WrestleMania 31] [...]
 After the disastrous Royal Rumble finish and #CancelWWENetwork trending worldwide, it looked like the WWE was going for a mulligan at the brand new PPV WWE Fastlane.
 Sadly, I don't think that happened as a very harsh audience made it clear they weren't too happy with the results of this latest PPV."
 Asher criticized the endings of the following matches: Goldust-Stardust, Bella-Paige, Barrett-Ambrose and Rusev-Cena, while rating the tag title match 3/5 and the main event 4/5.
 Asher pointed out that at one point, Roman Reigns should have lost via count-out if not for a slow count and that the show ended with Reigns having "the unfortunate task of soaking up the mixed reaction of the crowd".

 Kenny Herzog of Rolling Stone magazine headlined his article with "It's Roman Reigns, Deal With It", while remarking that "it seemed as if the Fastlane ticket holders came in protest, or at the very least begrudged".
 Regarding the main event, Herzog wrote that "Daniel Bryan essentially put Roman Reigns over", but "no one really, truly thought DB would get the 1-2-3 and headline a second straight WrestleMania (which perhaps explains the crowd's curbed enthusiasm), and we all realized Reigns would counter that second running knee with a decisive spear".
 Herzog reserved praise for Tyson Kidd's portrayal of his character, as well as Kidd and Cesaro's in-ring abilities, concluding that Kidd "has emerged as a key to the midcard revival".

-Throughout the night, the crowd for Fastlane was noticeably quiet, which Benjamin Tucker of the Pro Wrestling Torch Newsletter, acknowledged.
+Throughout the night, the crowd for Fastlane was noticeably quiet, which Benjamin Tucker of Pro Wrestling Torch acknowledged.
 Tucker, who attended the event, rated the event 6.0/10, and stated "an okay event that did not need to happen", with the "general feeling on the show, though, was WWE holding back".
 Tucker felt that the Memphis crowd was being wrongly blamed for the "Fastlane snoozer", writing that, "It's sad to see individuals lash out at others who spend their hard-earned money to see something they love because "they didn't do it right."
 This is all misguided hatred.
 Hate WWE's terrible booking.
 Hate sloppily designed matches.
 But don't hate the fans. [...]
 If we pay to go to these events, we react how we feel.
 If WWE cannot make us feel the "proper" way, then it's on them, not us.
-And unfortunately, tonight was definitely on them, with a middling show that felt like another three-hour Raw special than a true pay-per-view."
+And unfortunately, tonight was definitely on them, with a middling show that felt like another three-hour Raw special than a true pay-per-view".